iremozdemr/leetcode-solutions/README.md

 ## Repository Structure

 Each solution is organized in its own directory, named according to the problem's title and ID on LeetCode.
-For example:

-├── README.md
-├── Problem001_TwoSum
-│ ├── Solution.java
-│ └── README.md
-├── Problem002_AddTwoNumbers
-│ ├── Solution.java
-│ └── README.md
-└── ...

 ## How It Works